 - HVAC service manager, $71,176 average salary

-Types of HVAC with the Highest Salaries
+Types of HVAC That Pay the Most

 What States Need HVAC Workers the Most

 HVAC technicians are in demand across the country, but particularly in states like Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states need the greatest number of HVAC professionals and are experiencing enormous growth in the construction industry.
+According to hvacclasses.org, these states employ the most HVAC workers and are experiencing enormous growth in the construction industry.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.